PGB-LIV/VAPPER/README.md

 T.vivax:

-T.vivax Genomic Method
+T.vivax Genomic VAP
-The approach for T. vivax is quite different, it relies on the presence/absence of clusters of orthologs (COGs).
+The approach for T. vivax is quite different, it relies on the presence/absence of specific VSG.
 It takes paired sequencing read files in fastq format and outputs a binary matrix of the presence/absence of each COG/gene for a given sample.
 The results compare this matrix with a database of 27+ isolates; a heatmap and dendrogram are provided for comparison.

-T.vivax Transcriptomic Method
+T.vivax Transcriptomic VAP
-This method takes two NGS paired reads, maps the transcripts against a user supplied reference file and then estimates the trancript aboundance (using samtools and cufflinks).
+This method takes two NGS paired reads, maps the transcripts against a user-supplied reference file and then estimates the trancript aboundance (using samtools and cufflinks).
 The output is then binned into 175 predefined phylotypes based on their greatest blastx similarity (this table is available in the results).
 A pident of less than 70% is considered unidentified.
-The results provide a tabular and graphical phylotype profile of the sample(s)
+The results are shown as tabular and graphical phylotype profiles.
+The user-supplied reference file should contain assembled transcripts.
+We advise it to be created using Trinity (Grabherr et al. 2013).

 Instructions:
 -------------